 For more experienced players, a Roadrunner can be a great addition to your bag as a roller and specialty shot disc; for distance shots, it can flip aggressively after 250 feet or so.
 Many experienced golfers debate the pros and cons of the Roadrunner versus the Sidewinder – the only ratings difference between the two is that the Sidewinder has a -3 turn.

 What it comes down to is the Roadrunner has two personalities.
 When thrown with less power, i.e., by a new player, it tends to fly straighter and make more use of the glide.
 When thrown with more power, i.e., by an experienced player, it can turn over much more and be less accurate but can also allow players to experiment with wrist position and consistent release.
+Want to see if this is the best distance driver disc for you?
+Read on below:

 Types of Plastics for Innova Roadrunner